(Updated May 25, 2026) Saga IT

 • You value open-source principles.
 Transparency in development, community governance, and the freedom to inspect, modify, and redistribute the code matter to your organization.

 • Your integrations are primarily HL7 v2, DICOM, and X12.
-OIE’s core integration capabilities are fully mature for these standards.
-You do not need the enhanced FHIR features that BridgeLink offers.
+OIE’s core integration capabilities are fully mature for these standards, and — like any Mirth-lineage platform — the FHIR support is suitable for channel-based work rather than running a full FHIR server.

 • You want the lowest-risk migration path.
 OIE is the most compatible with existing Mirth Connect deployments.
-The migration is straightforward and well-documented.
+The migration is straightforward and well-documented — see our OIE consulting and migration services for the engagement model.

 • You are a health IT vendor embedding an integration engine.
 The open-source license allows you to bundle OIE in your product without per-instance licensing fees.